-6 Community Safety Strategic Assessment Quarter Two: Exploitation, Cohesion and Community Engagement November 2015.
-Figures in report from Department of Work and Pensions
+8 Community Safety Strategic Assessment Quarter Two: Exploitation, Cohesion and Community Engagement November 2015.
+Figures in report from Department of Work and Pensions make up the population is forecast to decrease whilst the proportion of older people increases.

-Whilst East Cambridgeshire is relatively prosperous, there are differences across the district that need to be taken into account in the Council's approach to community engagement.
-There are some areas that have higher levels of deprivation including Ely East, Littleport West, Littleport East and Ely North.7
+Whilst East Cambridgeshire is relatively prosperous, there are differences across the district.
+There are some areas that have higher levels of deprivation including Ely East, Littleport West, Littleport East and Ely North.9